 Protein is incredibly important when it comes to your health.
 It makes up the structure of your bones, muscles and skin and is used to build tissues and synthesize hormones, enzymes and neurotransmitters.
 Amino acids are the building blocks of protein, which is why getting enough essential amino acids in your diet is critical to maintaining optimal health and preventing protein deficiency.

-So what are amino acids, and how can you be sure you’re getting the right mix to keep your body healthy?
+So what are amino acids, and how can you be sure you gett the right mix to keep your body healthy?
 Here’s what you need to know.

 What Are Amino Acids?
-Roles in the Body
+(What Roles Do They Play in the Body?)

-The official amino acid definition includes any organic compound that contains both a carboxyl and amino group.
-To put it simply, though, amino acids are considered the building blocks of proteins.
-For example, amino acids make up a large portion of your muscles and tissues, and protein foods like meat, fish, poultry and eggs are composed of many different types of amino acids.
+The official amino acids definition includes any organic compound that contains both a carboxyl and amino group.
+To put it simply, though, they are considered the building blocks of proteins.
+For example, they make up a large portion of your muscles and tissues, and protein foods like meat, fish, poultry and eggs are composed of many different types of amino acids.

-So how many amino acids are there, and what do amino acids do?
+So how many amino acids are there, and what is the role of amino acids?
 There are 20 amino acids in total, each of which plays a very specific role in the body and is distinguished by its respective amino acid side chains.
 These amino acids are involved in almost every biological process and aid in wound healing, hormone production, immune function, muscle growth, energy production and more.

 Essential Amino Acids vs. Non-Essential Amino Acids

-Essential amino acids, on the other hand, cannot be synthesized by the body, which means you must get them from food sources to help meet your needs.
+Essential amino acids cannot be synthesized by the body, That means you must get them from food sources to help meet your needs.
 So how many essential amino acids are there?
 There are nine essential amino acids that you must obtain through the diet, including:

 Getting a good variety of amino acids in your diet is crucial to maintaining overall health.
 A deficiency in any of these key essential amino acids can cause serious side effects that affect nearly every aspect of health, including immune function, muscle mass, appetite and more.